-Note that you will need a high capacity microSD card, or a USB storage device, for storing footage from the device.
+Note that you will need a high capacity microSD card (or USB storage device) for storing footage from the device.

 Off-the-shelf digital photo frames are attractive, if somewhat limited in space, storage, and purpose.
 What if they could do more than just display your favorite family photos?

-Using this build, you can create a digital photo frame that delivers inspiring messages alongside photos of beautiful scenes from around the world.
+Using this build, you can create a digital photo frame that delivers inspiring messages alongside photos of beautiful scenes.
 The result is something that dazzles your eyes while making you really think about the message.
-While we used a Raspberry Pi touchscreen display for this project, any LCD display that can be connected to the Pi should be suitable.
+We used a Raspberry Pi touchscreen display for this project; any compatible LCD display should be suitable.

 If stop motion, time lapse, and motion capture security aren’t enough for your Raspberry Pi’s Camera Module, why not try some night photography?
 For this, you’ll need a Raspberry Pi No-IR Camera Module.

-With the IR filter removed, the camera gives better night-time results, letting you photograph what is happening above while you sleep below.
+With the IR filter removed, the camera gives better night-time results.
+You can photograph what is happening above while you sleep below.
 This gives you the opportunity to snap stars, meteors, the moon, planets, even UFOs.